Graduate TechTrek will not be offered in the 2017-2018 school year

 Photos from recent TechTrek Boston field visits

-TechTrek NYC is held every Spring semester on and is organized by the BC IS Academy and the BC IS Department.
+TechTrek NYC is held every Spring semester on and is organized by the BC IS Academy the BC IS Department, and the Shea Center for Entrepreneurship.
 Students depart campus at roughly 4:00am via bus to New York and meet with executives at some five tech and startup firms, returning by midnight.

 Photos from recent TechTrek NYC field visits